patrickfuchs/buildH/README.md

 The different arguments mean the following: `-c start_128popc.pdb` is a pdb file with 128 POPC, `-t popc0-25ns_dt1000.xtc` is a trajectory with 25 frames, `-l Berger_POPC` indicates the united-atom force field and the type of lipid to be analyzed, `-d order_parameter_definitions_MODEL_Berger_POPC.def` indicates what C-H are considered for H building and order parameter calculation.
 This latter file can be found [here](https://github.com/patrickfuchs/buildH/blob/master/def_files/order_parameter_definitions_MODEL_Berger_POPC.def).
 The final order parameters averaged over the trajectory will be written to the default output name `OP_buildH.out`

-Some other commented examples can be found on the [documentation part](https://github.com/patrickfuchs/buildH#documentation).
-There is also a Notebook showing a full analysis on a trajectory of 2500 frames (**TODO**: link to be added).
+Some other commented examples as well as a Notebook showing a full analysis on a trajectory of 2500 frames can be found on the [documentation part](https://github.com/patrickfuchs/buildH#documentation).

 **Important**: sometimes, when performing MD, some molecules are split over periodic boundary conditions (PBC). **buildH** takes as input whole structure (pdb, gro, xtc, etc.).
 If broken molecules are supplied, it will most likely generate nonsense results.
-So it is up to the user to take care of making molecules whole before running **buildH** (e.g. by using a tool like *trjconv* in GROMACS).
+So it is up to the user to take care of making molecules whole before running **buildH** (e.g. by using a tool like [trjconv](https://manual.gromacs.org/current/onlinehelp/gmx-trjconv.html) in GROMACS with flag `-pbc mol`).

 Invoking **buildH** with the `-h` flag will display some help to the screen and tell the user which lipids are supported by **buildH**.